Eratosthenes: Geography

-Eratosthenes continued using his knowledge about the Earth.
-With his discoveries and knowledge of its size and shape, he began to sketch it.
+Eratosthenes continued to study the Earth, and began to sketch it.
 In the Library of Alexandria he had access to travel books, which contained information and representations of the world that needed to be pieced together in some organized format.
 In his three-volume work Geography (Geographika), he described and mapped his entire known world, even dividing the Earth into five climate zones: two freezing zones around the poles, two temperate zones, and a zone encompassing the equator and the tropics.
 He placed grids of overlapping lines over the surface of the Earth.
 He used parallels and meridians to link together every place in the world.
 It was then possible to estimate the distance from remote locations with this network over the surface of the Earth.
 In the Geography he recorded the names of over 400 cities and their locations were shown, a feat without precedent.

 According to Strabo, Eratosthenes argued against the Greek-Barbarian dichotomy and said Alexander ignored his advisers by his regard for all people with law and government.
+(Note: Plutarch's similar discussion claiming that Alexander ignored Aristotle's advice in this matter may have been influenced by Eratosthenes, but Plutarch does not confirm his sources.)
 Though he argued that Eratosthenes was wrong to claim that Alexander had disregarded the counsel of his advisers asserting that it was Alexander's interpretation of their "real intent" in recognizing that "in some people there prevail the law-abiding and the political instinct, and the qualities associated with education and powers of speech".

 Mathematics, music theory and metaphysics

 In Platonikos, primarily mathematical questions were dealt with; the concepts discussed included distance, ratio, continuous and discontinuous proportion, mathematical mean, prime number and point.
 The focus was on the theory of proportions, in which Eratosthenes saw the key to Platonic philosophy.
-For him, mathematical knowledge also meant philosophical knowledge.
-The tool of the ratio equation ("a is to b as c is to d"), which he called "analogy", was also intended to help in gaining non-mathematical knowledge.
-He generally strove to solve problems by looking for analogies in the sense of ratio equations.
-In proportion, he believed he had found the unifying bond of the "mathematical" sciences (arithmetic, geometry, astronomy, music theory), since all statements of these sciences could ultimately be traced back to statements about proportions.
+He applied the tool of the ratio equation ("a is to b as c is to d"), which he called "analogy", to both mathematics and philosophy.
+Friedrich Solmsen states that in proportion, he believed he had found the unifying bond of the "mathematical" sciences (arithmetic, geometry, astronomy, music theory), since all statements of these sciences could ultimately be traced back to statements about proportions.

+According to Theon of Smyrna, he perceived ratio as the foundational principle which underlies proportion, as well as the "primary cause of the creation of all orderly things", while he saw the number one as the starting point (archḗ) and the primary element (stoicheíon) of numbers and quantity.

-Just as one is the starting point (archḗ) and the primary element (stoicheíon) of numbers and thus of quantity, and just as the point is the insoluble, irreducible element of length, for Eratosthenes equality (as the primary ratio 1:1) is the element and origin of all relationships and proportions.
-Numbers arise through addition, and the various ratios through the enlargement of the terms of the initial ratio; the line, on the other hand, cannot be produced by the combination of individual points, since the individual point has no extension, but rather it arises from the continuous movement of a point.
+For Eratosthenes, numbers are unproblematic; but lines, on the other hand, are curious, as they cannot be produced by the combination of individual points, since the individual point has no extension.
+Eratosthenes contends rather it arises from the continuous movement of a point.
 This view was later criticized by the skeptic Sextus Empiricus.